Inverness to Aberdeen: What to See and Do (inc Maps & Pics)

 What’s in this Inverness to Aberdeen Road Trip Article?

-• The best places to stop on an Inverness to Aberdeen drive
+• An overview of the best places to stop on an Inverness to Aberdeen drive

-• Suggestions of various road trip routes, with distances and travel times
+• A summary of various road trip routes, with distances and travel times

-• Lots of photos and information to help you decide where you might like to stop on your drive between these two Scottish cities.
+• A detailed guide with photos and information to help you plan your perfect drive between these two Scottish cities.

-We’ve driven all of these Inverness to Aberdeen (and Aberdeen to Inverness) road trip routes we suggest here several times over the year we lived in Scotland.
+We’ve driven all of these Inverness to Aberdeen (and Aberdeen to Inverness) road trip routes several times over the year we lived in Scotland.

 What is there to do on a Drive Between Inverness and Aberdeen?

-There is plenty to do between Inverness and Aberdeen, and we’ve seen and done all of these we’ve listed below.
+There is plenty to do between Inverness and Aberdeen, and we’ve seen and done all of these we’ve listed in this post.

 Summary of all the stops included in this Inverness to Aberdeen Road Trip Post